awslabs/aws-systems-manager/Documents/Command/ConfigureAgentLogsUploadToCloudwatch/README.md

 - Enable/Disable logging to CloudWatchLogs

 ## Dependencies
-For Linux, the XML modification would install XMLStarlet command line utility (under MIT license) if not already installed.
+For Linux, the XML modification would install python if not already installed.